 |Leave your Terra in the Epsom salts bath for 10-15 minutes.
 If this didn’t clear up their constipation at the point, put them back in their tank.|

 |Keep track of your Terra to see if it’s excreted or if it’s moving stronger.|

 If you find that your Terra has stopped swimming in the Epsom salts, or if it’s only lying in one place, then immediately add it back to your tank.

 Many people claim that green peas help to drive trapped air and food from the intestinal system.

 The fact still remains that your fish would not be able to release waste after eating with little fiber.
 This build-up of waste can cause significant damage.

-With too little fiber to support bowel movement, the waste your Terra are continually producing can get trapped and put pressure on the swim bladder.
+With too little fiber to support bowel movement, the waste your Terra is continually producing can get trapped and put pressure on the swim bladder.

 This pressure prevents the swim bladder from inflating and deflating how it should.

-Fresh peas are really high in fiber, making them especially useful in the treatment of constipation in your Terra.
+Fresh peas are really high in fiber, making them especially useful in treating constipation in your Terra.